 Email marketers are on a constant search for a silver bullet—the one trick that gives them better visibility in front of subscribers and gets their message opened.
 While no such solution exists (despite what many vendors will tell you), there’s a new standard that can help your brand stand out in the inbox.

-BIMI, or Brand Indicators for Message Identification, is a new standard created to make it easier to get your logo displayed next to your message in the inbox.
+BIMI, or Brand Indicators for Message Identification, is an emerging standard created to make it easier to get your logo displayed next to your message in the inbox.
 Not only will this help your visibility, but BIMI is designed to prevent fraudulent emails and aid deliverability, too.
 It’s another key tool in creating trust and a better subscriber experience, something we should all strive for at every level of our email program.

 Sounds good, huh?
 Let’s dig in and see how it works.

 BIMI is a way to verify information about your brand.
 Like DMARC, DKIM, and SPF—three methods for verifying sender information—BIMI is a text record that lives on your servers.
 In fact, it works right alongside SPF, DMARC, and DKIM to signal to email clients that you are you.

 BIMI is different in that it also allows you to display your company logo in supported inboxes, putting your brand front-and-center for subscribers.